Destinations Italy Sardinia

 Baunei coast · Su Porteddu trailhead, Golgo Plateau

-The most famous beach in Sardinia, accessible only on foot.
-A 3.5 km / 470 m-elevation trail from the Golgo Plateau down to a white-pebble cove with a 143 m limestone pinnacle and a natural arch.
-250-people-per-day cap and the permit (€7) books out — reserve via the official Heart of Sardinia app days ahead.
-Trail opens 7:30 a.m.; arrive before 10 a.m. to make the day work.
+The most famous beach in Sardinia, accessible only on foot from the Golgo Plateau down to a white-pebble cove with a limestone pinnacle and a natural arch.
+A daily-cap permit (€7) is required and books out — reserve via the official Heart of Sardinia app days ahead.
+Arrive early to make the day work.
 Closed-toe shoes mandatory; 2L of water minimum.

 €7 permit 3 hr round trip Book via Heart of Sardinia app